-If you are looking for a long term rental in France, perhaps whilst you search for a house to buy or come for a long vacation, then we have a number of long term let properties.
-At Go Languedoc we make sure that all our long term rental properties are properly equipped for a long term let, especially over the winter months.
+If you are looking for long term rentals in France, perhaps whilst you search for a house to buy or come for a long vacation, then we have a number of French properties suitable for monthly long term lets.
+At Go Languedoc we make sure that all our long term rental properties are properly equipped for extended rentals, especially over the winter months.
 You will see some items below that offer a useful checklist on what to look out for if you are considering a long term rental in France.

 Go Languedoc's Long term rentals France:

 Here is a selection of the 10 long term rentals in France that are currently available for monthly rentalls on Go Languedoc.
 If you would like to enquire about any of these houses for long term rent in France or if you have any particular rental requirements that you would like to discuss with us, then please send us a message at long term rent france.
 We have been arranging long term rentals in France for the last 9 years, so we have developed a good understanding of the local market, in terms of prices, suitability and the legal requirements.

 This Cessenon-sur-Orb cottage in France is available to rent long term all year around.
 The cottage comes with 2 double bedrooms, 2 bathrooms and a nice outdoor deck.
 Cessenon-sur-Orb is a lively village, with many local services including 2 restaurants, a cafe-bar, post office, Patisserie, a local shop, Butcher and Boulangerie.
 Cessenon is located in the Orb valley, just 20 kms from the city of Beziers.
 The local river Orb offers plenty of opportunities for swimming, canoeing and white water rafting.

 >> more info Cessenon-sur-Orb cottage in France to rent long term